steakmeatdev/ML-and-DL-from-scratch/README.md

 2. Open the Jupyter Notebook (`ANN_from_scratch.ipynb`) in a Jupyter environment.
 3. Run the cells sequentially to understand and execute the code.

+---

-## Project Structure
+## Important Notice

-- **Forward Propagation:** Calculates the output of the network given input data.
-- **Backpropagation:** Adjusts weights based on the error gradient to minimize the loss function.
-- **Activation Functions:** Implements common activation functions like sigmoid and ReLU.
-- **Loss Calculation:** Uses a loss function (e.g., Mean Squared Error) to evaluate model performance.
+- The **ANN implementation** is inspired by the work of Guillaume from MachineLearnia.
+- The **slides** are the original work of the repository author.
+Their use, reproduction, or distribution without explicit permission is strictly prohibited.

+---

 ## Acknowledgments

-This project was created with the guidance of Guillaume from the [MachineLearnia](https://www.youtube.com/@MachineLearnia) YouTube channel.
-His tutorials provided valuable insights and inspiration for building this educational implementation.
+- Special thanks to Guillaume from [MachineLearnia](https://www.youtube.com/@MachineLearnia) for the inspiration and guidance on the ANN implementation.
+- Gratitude to the Open Source Club for the opportunity to present the educational course where these slides were used.

+---

 ## License

-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.
+This project is open-source under the MIT License, except for the slide deck, which requires explicit permission for use.

 ---

-For any questions or suggestions, please feel free to reach out!
+For any questions or suggestions, feel free to reach out!